DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 **Imagery**

 Imagery is important.
-The large, main image is to show the user how freshly prepared the food is.
-The carousel below the description of the restaurant continues to scroll between images of the food.
+The large main image is to show the user how freshly prepared the food is.
+The carousel below the description of the restaurant continues to scroll between images of the food to convey to the user the different styles of foods available.

 **Wireframes**